-The same Notice shall be provided by the Applicant required for the Application for the Oil and Gas Overlay Zoning District Classification, as specified in Section 9.8 of the Ordinance.
+The same Notice shall be provided by the Applicant required for the Application for the Oil and Gas Overlay Zoning District Classification.

 11.10 Application Fee

 Each Application for approval of an SUDP shall be accompanied by a nonrefundable application fee in the amount set forth in Appendix A. The application fee shall be paid by cashier's check, wire transfer or certified funds.